Sleep for Creativity and Strong Memories

 What is truly interesting about this study is that sleep seems to be a time when we think of our ‘sleeping brain’ as not doing much but dreaming.
 This is far from the truth, however, as the brain is very active during this time.
 More than simply consolidating your memories, it is also making sense of these memories.
 Your brain is organising memories and selecting relevant information.
 Researchers have concluded that this process is one key reason why people are likely able to develop new ideas that are brimming with creativity.Making Time for More Sleep

 Another conclusion that was drawn from the study is that while people can function to some extent without enough sleep, it still has profound effects on their cognitive abilities and their creativity skills.
 It is yet another reason why sleep is so important, despite the fact that most people do not get enough of it on a nightly basis.
-This recent study gives you another reason to ensure you get enough sleep each night.Business energy with a difference
+This recent study gives you another reason to ensure you get enough sleep each night.Business Energy With a Difference from Purely Energy

 - Can Bacteria Improve Brain Skills?